jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 *March 2009*
 **Paper: “Creating Futures for a New Generation of African Writers”**
+NEMLA 40th Convention
-NEMLA Conference, Boston
+Boston

 *September 2006*
 **Paper: “Radical & Relevant: Searching for a Culturally Significant Christ”**
-Christ in Cultures Conference, Gordon College
+Christ in Cultures Conference
+Gordon College

 Invited Talks
 ---------------------------